-- DO NOT touch any electrical switch, or use phones / electronic devices in the RV. - 2.
-PRESS the Test/Mute switch to temporarily silence the alarm. - · DO NOT disconnect power. - 3.
-EVACUATE everyone from the RV. - · EXECUTE your Family Safety Plan. - 4.
-LEAVE the door(s) and windows OPEN. - 5.
-SHUT OFF the gas supply at the LP tank valve. - DO NOT start any vehicle engine or generator. - 6.
-DETERMINE & REPAIR the source of the leak. - 7.
-DO NOT RE-ENTER THE RV UNTIL THE PROBLEM IS CORRECTED.
+- DO NOT touch any electrical switch, or use phones/electronic devices in the RV.

+- 2. PRESS the Test/Mute switch

+- This temporarily silences the alarm.

+- DO NOT disconnect power.

+- 3. EVACUATE everyone from the RV.

+- EXECUTE your Family Safety Plan.

+- 4. LEAVE the door(s) and windows OPEN.

+- 5. SHUT OFF the gas supply at the LP tank valve.

+- DO NOT start any vehicle engine or generator.

+- 6. DETERMINE & REPAIR the source of the leak.

+- 7. DO NOT RE-ENTER THE RV UNTIL THE PROBLEM IS CORRECTED.